 Joseph J. Eron, MD

-Dr. Eron is Professor in the Division of Infectious Diseases, School of Medicine, and Adjunct Professor in the Department of Epidemiology, Gillings School of Global Public Health.
+Dr. Eron is Chief of the Division of Infectious Diseases, Professor in the Division of Infectious Diseases, School of Medicine, and Adjunct Professor in the Department of Epidemiology, Gillings School of Global Public Health.
 Dr. Eron is an active HIV clinician and has over 20 years of experience in translational, clinical and epidemiologic research.
 He leads the UNC HIV clinical trials unit which includes local and international sites participating in all five NIH-sponsored HIV treatment and prevention networks.
 Dr. Eron oversees the UNC CFAR HIV Clinical Cohort study and provides leadership to national and international cohorts, including the CFAR Network of Integrated Systems, the North American AIDS Cohort Collaboration on Research and Design, and the Women’s Interagency HIV Study.
 He provides assistance with all aspects of undertaking basic science, interventional and observational research.
 Dr. Eron has been the UNC CFAR Clinical Core Director since 1998.

 130 Mason Farm Road